I know that you mean well and are just trying to make conversation, but do I look like I have time to talk while I’m dealing with these two kids?

 1. First and foremost, yes — they are twins.
-No, they don’t look alike because each of them came from a different egg instead of being one egg that split into two.
+No, they don’t look alike because each of them came from a different egg instead of being from one egg that split in two.
 It’s called being a fraternal twin (think “Fraternal Brotherhood of the Elks”) instead of being … wait for it … identical!
-I’m not going to get all into ‘Reproduction 101’ but trust me, they don’t have to look exactly the same to be twins.
-They are two little boys that happened to be born at the same time.
+I’m not going to get all into “Reproduction 101” but trust me, they don’t have to look exactly the same to be twins.
+They are two little boys who happened to be born at the same time.
 Oh, and they shared a cramped apartment before they were born.

 2. The follow-up question is usually, “Who’s older?”
 I have to ask though, does it really matter?
 Carter is older than Gavin by about a minute.
-They were born via C-section, and one was pulled out and the other one followed less than 60 seconds later.
-In about eight years when they are fighting over who gets to be the boss of the other, or in 14 years when they’re battling over who should get to drive first, I’m sure it will matter a great deal to them, but for now it’s not that big of an issue.
+They were born via C-section.
+One was pulled out and the other one followed less than 60 seconds later.
+In a few years when they are fighting over who gets to be the boss of the other, or in 14 years when they’re battling over who should get to drive first, I’m sure it will matter a great deal to them, but for now, it’s not that big of an issue.

 3. Who looks more like you?
 I think they both have characteristics and traits that favor both my family and my wife’s.
 Each day brings out something new in them and on any given day my answer is going to be different.
 The best part is that they know who Mom is, and who Dad is, and the love they show each of us mirrors the love that their mother and I have for each other.
 No matter who they look like, this proves that they are our children beyond a reasonable doubt.